 Primary

-Primary cannabis ED visits among Latinxs were much higher than that of other race/ethnic groups from 2005-2022.
-Primary cannabis ED visits among Latinxs increased 13% from 2020 to 2022, while decreasing or staying relatively stable among other race/ethnic groups (Figures 15-16).
+Primary cannabis ED visits among Hispanic/Latinos were much higher than that of other race/ethnic groups for all years in the past decade.
+For all race/ethnic groups, primary cannabis ED visits increased from 2015 to 2019, then decreased and remained relatively stable through 2024 (Figures 15-16).

-Department of Health Care Access and Information (HCAI, formally OSHPD), 2005-2022.
-Nonpublic Inpatient Discharge and Emergency Department data 2005-2022.
-California Department of Public Health.
+California’s Department of Health Care Access and Information (HCAI).
+Nonpublic Inpatient Discharge and Emergency Department data, 2015-2024.
+California Department of Public Health (CDPH).